 Technical questions - quality

-Read more about formatting and file formats, quality measures and translation memory, etc.
+Read more about formatting, quality measures and translation memory, etc.

 What is PDF?

 The abbreviation PDF stands for ‘Portable Document Format’.
 This file format was developed by the Adobe company and is mainly used for text representation.
 Apart from the contents, a PDF file contains all the information for the layout and format of a text.
 Therefore this file is always displayed just as it was created in its original form.